Sensors#

 feet = env.scene["feet_contact"].data # ContactData

-feet.found # [B, N] contact count
+feet.found # [B, P] contact count per foot

-feet.force # [B, N, 3] contact force
+feet.force # [B, P, 3] contact force per foot

 mjlab provides four sensor types: BuiltinSensor for native MuJoCo